Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_weak_verbs.md

 While there are many ways to classify verbs, this course will classify Icelandic weak verbs into three types: a-verbs, i-verbs, and j-verbs.

 ## A-verbs
 A-verbs are weak verbs that have *a* as their principal sound.
+You will notice that the letter *a* is very prominent throughout the pattern.

 | **Pres.
 A** | **Sing.** | **Plur.** |
 | -------------- | --------- | --------- |